thunderbird/pulumi/docs/getting-started.rst

 It is assumed that a config file will exist at ``config.$STACK.yaml`` where ``$STACK`` is the currently selected Pulumi stack.
 This file must contain a mapping of names of config settings to their desired values.
-Currently, only one such setting is recognized.
+Currently, only one such setting is formally recognized.
 That is ``resources``.

-This is a mostly arbitary mapping that you will have to interpret on your own (more on that later), but some conventions are recommended.
+This is a mostly arbitary mapping that you will have to interpret on your own.
+This allows for flexibility, but we recommend some conventions here.
 Namely:

 * ``resources`` should be a mapping where the keys are the Pulumi type-strings for the resources they are configuring.
   For example, if you want to build a VPC with several subnets, you might use the ``tb_pulumi.network.MultiCidrVpc``